Tanzu Observability by Wavefront supports these authentication options:

 - Authentication through an SSO identity provider: You can choose from supported self-service SAML SSO provider or request and multi-tenant SSO support.

-Wavefront supports both user accounts and service accounts.
+Tanzu Observability supports direct authentication for user accounts and service accounts.

 User accounts must authenticate with a user name and password.

-As a Wavefront administrator, you can invite new users and then manage the user accounts by adding them to groups with specific roles, for example.
+As a Super Admin user or a user with the Accounts permission, you can invite new users and then manage the user accounts by adding them to groups with specific roles, for example.

 Service accounts that must authenticate with a token.